|when & where||

 the museum of computing instruments at Bonn University,

-The last event of our International Meeting will be the opening of the special exhibition Old German Slide Rules at the Arithmeum.
+The last event of our International Meeting will be the opening of the special exhibition 300 years of logarithmic calculation in German lands at the Arithmeum.

 Register for the IM and

 We don't make the fuzz about early / regular / late conference registrations and special prizes, but for a smooth and proper organization we would appreciate much if you could please register at your earliest convenience.

 Added information for travelling to Bonn by plane via Düsseldorf airport (DUS).
 See the travel page.

 There is still the opportunity to submit your talk and paper for the IM!

 |call for papers||

 Traditionally, we have a theme for the International